-“One thing that might change in our body when we give up meat is our iron levels”, explains Shona Wilkinson, nutritionist at Vive.
+“One thing that might change in our body when we give up meat is our iron levels”, explains Shona Wilkinson, nutritionist at Everly Wellness.
 “Iron is important for making red blood cells which carry oxygen around the body and is therefore incredibly important for overall health.
 The reason why our iron levels may change when we stop eating meat is because of the change in the type of iron we will be eating.
 Meat provides us with a type of iron called heme iron.
 Iron from other foods is known as non-heme iron.

 The difference this might make is that we know heme iron is very well absorbed by the body but non-heme iron is usually less readily absorbed.
 One of the symptoms of low iron levels is unusual tiredness and fatigue.
 If you notice this when you give up meat, make sure you are eating enough of the foods which contain iron.
 The highest non-meat iron food sources include spinach, pumpkin seeds, tofu, beans and lentils.

 Make sure you get enough of these foods in your diet to keep your iron levels up.
 Remember that you can help with the absorption of non-heme iron by eating it with some vitamin C containing foods such as cherries, broccoli, blackberries, kale and Brussel sprouts.”

 “A lack of iron is a particular concern for young women as their requirements are higher”, says Nutritionist Jenna Hope.
 “Whilst iron can be found in plant-based foods it has a much lower bioavailability (meaning it can’t be absorbed and utilised as well).
 This means that the body won’t be gaining the benefit from the iron you’re consuming.
 You can add a source of vitamin C to help increase the bioavailability of plant-based iron.
 I recommend those on a plant-based diet get their iron levels checked regularly.”